 Similarly, your pets may have difficulty breathing in severe circumstances since their throat has swelled shut.
 Although it is uncommon, it can be fatal.

-So, if you’re a fan of both plants and animals, be sure to inspect your houseplants carefully!
+So, inspect your houseplants carefully if you’re a fan of plants and animals!

 Note: If you feel your pet has ingested a potentially harmful substance, contact the ASPCA at (888) 426-4435 or your local veterinarian right once.